THERE’S A BETTER WAY TO SEE

 ICL or Implantable Contact Lenses – Clear lenses that are surgically implanted to sit in front of or behind the iris to reduce your dependency on glasses and contact lenses.
 ICLs function like contact lenses—except they work from inside your eyes instead of sitting directly on their surface.
 ICLs may be suitable for those with very high prescriptions who are not candidates for LASIK, LASEK, or PRK.

 RLE or Refractive Lens Exchange – A clear lens is implanted to replace your eye’s natural lens to correct your vision.
-The procedure is similar to laser cataract surgery and is the most advanced option available for correcting presbyopia to reduce your need for reading glasses.
+The procedure is similar to laser cataract surgery and is the most advanced option available for correcting presbyopia (ie. near vision) for people who wish to reduce their dependence on reading glasses.
+Dr. Zhu was one of the first surgeons to implant the PanOptix trifocal intraocular lens, the first lens of its kind to improve distance, intermediate, and near vision.
+RLE is often a better option than LASIK for people over 40 who already have early age-related lens changes as it provides a more permanent solution and better quality vision.

 Conductive Keratoplasty – A noninvasive procedure which utilizes radiofrequency energy to correct low levels of hyperopia and astigmatism.
 Because it does not ablate or cut corneal tissue, it can be a great alternative for patients with dry or irregular corneas who are not candidates for traditional laser vision correction.
 Dr. Zhu is one of the few surgeons in the nation with expertise in conductive keratoplasty.
 She can determine whether it is the right treatment for you.